Overview

 |---|---|---|

-| Download workspace as zip | GET /api/conversations/{id}/zip-directory | Use Agent Server to download individual files, or Agent SDK workspace.get_workspace_zip() |
+| Download workspace as zip | GET /api/conversations/{id}/zip-directory | Use Agent Server GET /api/file/download?path=... for individual files, or create a tar/zip via bash command |

-| Get trajectory (inactive runtime) | GET /api/conversations/{id}/trajectory | Trajectory available while sandbox is active via Agent Server |
+| Get trajectory (inactive runtime) | GET /api/conversations/{id}/trajectory | Trajectory available while sandbox is active via Agent Server GET /api/file/download-trajectory/{conversation_id} |

-| List workspace files | GET /api/conversations/{id}/list-files | Use Agent Server POST /api/bash/execute_bash_command with ls, or Agent SDK workspace.list_files() |
+| List workspace files | GET /api/conversations/{id}/list-files | Use Agent Server POST /api/bash/execute_bash_command with ls or find |

 Authentication Summary